 10. Team: What is the current composition of your team (types of roles, qualifications, full-time vs. part-time, board members, etc.), and how do you plan to evolve the team’s composition as the project grows?

-No one in the bankruptcy space has our mix of domain expertise and tech skill.
-Jonathan Petts, our legal lead, has ten years of experience as a bankruptcy lawyer.
-Rohan Pavuluri, our product lead, spent two years testing the paper prototype of our product with Harvard Law School’s Access to Justice Lab.
-Kristin Turner recently graduated from Harvard Law School, where she was president of the Black Law Students’ Association.
-Finally, our CTO, Mark Hansen, has years of experience building tech.
+Jonathan Petts is in charge of automating the legal aspects of the product.
+Jonathan has ten years of experience as a bankruptcy lawyer.
+Upsolve's CTO Mark Hansen has years of experience building tech for low-income folks.
+Rohan Pavuluri is our product manager.
+Rohan spent two years testing the paper prototype of our product with Harvard Law School’s Access to Justice Lab.
+Finally, Kristin Turner is our head of partnerships.
+Kristin recently graduated from Harvard Law.
+They are all full-time.

 Help Us Support Diversity!
 Part 1 - Which of the following categories do you identify with? (optional)